parkjunkil/ChargeDIFF/README.md

 ```

 ## Charge Density-based Inverse Design
-In the jupyter notebook file named `demo_chage_density_inpainting.ipynb`, charge density-based inverse design scheme for the generation of structures with low density profile with 1D and 2D channels is described. `chemsys.pth` must be downloaded before running.
+In the jupyter notebook file named `demo_chage_density_inpainting.ipynb`, charge density-based inverse design scheme for the generation of structures with low density profile with 1D and 2D channels is described. `chemsys.pth` must be downloaded before running so that conditioning on chemical system takes place at the same time.

 # Train ChargeDIFF